WebCuratorTool/webcurator/webcurator-docs/guides/system-administrator-guide.rst

       java -jar webcurator-webapp.war --spring.profiles.active=local+mysql

-*Note: If you do not wish to edit the binaries, you can also override any application.properties file inside the binaries, by creating a file of the same name (e.g. 'application.properties', 'application-local+mysql.properties') inside the directory where you run the java command.
+*Note: If you do not wish to edit the binaries, you can actually override any application.properties file inside the binaries, by creating a file of the same name (e.g. 'application.properties', 'application-local+mysql.properties') inside the directory where you run the java command.
 You only need to add the variables that you wish to override.
 Spring Boot will pick up the other variables from the namesake file inside the binary.
 This goes for all three